-B. Simulation Results

-We used the P2P simulation and prototyping tool-kit ProtoPeer and the corresponding library for BitTorrent [30], [31] for the simulations.
-The simulations are flow-level: data transmissions are flows and the bandwidth for each flow is calculated according to the max-min-fair-share principle [32], an approximation of the bandwidth sharing behavior of TCP.
+In the following we describe the simulation and experimental settings and the implementation of the different cache bandwidth allocation policies.
+In both simulations and experiments we consider I = 2 ISPs, and use a BitTorrent seed with upload bandwidth $K_1$ as cache of ISP 1.
+The cache joins all swarms, but uploads only to leechers in ISP 1.
+The different cache bandwidth allocation policies are implemented in the peer.
+1) Simulation setup: We used the P2P simulation and prototyping tool-kit ProtoPeer and the corresponding library for BitTorrent [40], [41] for the simulations.
+The simulations are flow-level: data transmissions are flows and the bandwidth for each flow is calculated according to the max-min-fair-share principle [42], an approximation of the bandwidth sharing behavior of TCP.

-We simulate 12 to 15 BitTorrent swarms, each sharing a file of 150MB.
+We simulate 12 to 26 BitTorrent swarms, each sharing a file of 150MB.
 The number of swarms is large enough to show the impact of the policies.
 At the same time, it keeps the runtime of the simulations at a reasonable level of a few hours per simulation run.
 The peers have an access bandwidth of 1Mbit/s upstream and 16Mbit/s downstream.
-The peers join swarm s in ISP i according to a Poisson process at a rate of $\lambda{i,s}$.
-After completing the download they remain in the swarm for an exponentially distributed seeding time with average $1/\gamma = 10$ minutes.
-We simulate I = 2 ISPs.
-ISP 1 is the tagged ISP and ISP 2 is the aggregation of all other ISPs in the network.
+The peers join swarm s in ISP i according to a Poisson process and, after completing the download, they remain in the swarm for an exponentially distributed seeding time with average $1/\gamma = 10$ minutes.